immutables/immutables.github.io/immutable.md

 Since version 0.16 we no longer generate `clear*` methods on builders, so `clearFoo()` or `clearBar()` would not be generated for collection and map attributes.
 To clear content of collection or map: use reset method like `bar(Collections.emptyList())` or use [copy methods](#copy-methods) right after instance is built.

-The set of methods was choosen to be minimal for a convenient usage.
+The set of methods was chosen to be minimal for a convenient usage.
 Smaller set of methods resulted in noisy conversions all over the code.
 Bigger set of methods resulted in kitchen sink
 (duplicating mutable collection API?).
-If concerned with the number of methods, consider using tools like _ProGuard_ to remove unused generated methods.
+If concerned with the number of methods, consider using tools like _ProGuard_ to remove unused generated methods in resulting application.

 Why other kinds of containers are not supported in the same way?
 What about `java.lang.Iterable`, `java.util.Collection` or `java.util.Queue`?
-That's because those other containers are either too-generic or too-specific for the purposes of immutable object modelling.
+That's because those other containers are either too-generic or too-specific for the purposes of immutable object modeling.
 This might change upon request, of course (and that is what happened with ordered sets and maps which got recognized with [order annotations](#natural-reverse)).
 The nice side of this is that any type is supported as attribute value, and while there's no any kind of magic support, other container types are still usable:

 ```java